-Hint: Once click the Skip button, you can go to Options to enable the function wizard.
+Hint: Once uncheck the Show wizard next time option, you can go to Options to enable it.

 Function Designer is the basic Navicat tool for working with procedures/functions.
 You can enter a valid SQL statement in the Definition tab.
 This can be a simple statement such as SELECT or INSERT, or it can be a compound statement written using BEGIN and END.
 To customize the view of the editor and find out more features for SQL editing, see Query Editor for details.